 The following natural questions arise: \emph{How can one characterise the phenomena (A) and (B)?
 Are they related?}

-We address here (A) and (B) in this order by the following reason: the existence of a well-defined image of a map germ is a condition for the existence of a local fibration, as one has observed in \cite{ART} too.
-The general notion of ``stratified fibration'' that we work with here will be defined in \S \ref{s:nmg} and \S \ref{s:sing}.
+We address here (A) and (B), in this order, for the following reason: the existence of a well-defined image of a map germ is a necessary condition for the existence of a local fibration, as already observed in \cite{ART}, but not sufficient, as the above example shows.

-The above example for (B) already shows that there are map germs without local fibration but their image is a well-defined set germ.

 The recent works \cite{ACT, JT} give partial answers to the question: \emph{under what conditions the image of an analytic map germ is well-defined as a set germ?} In \cite{JT} we have shown how intricate is the classification even in the cases of holomorphic map germs $(f,g) : (\bC^{n}, 0) \to (\bC^{2}, 0)$ and of real analytic map germs $f\bar g: (\bC^{n}, 0) \to (\bC, 0)$.